aajonusnet/aajonusnet/md/QNA/Q&A Of January 9, 2011.md

 over eight meat meals.
 And the sport drink would be very good to assist in removing brain tumors.

-Q:[unclear question]
+Q: [unclear question]

 A: Don’t every try to talk anybody into it.
-Give them my We Want to Life Book and it will seduce them into opening their minds at least.
+Give them my We Want to Live Book and it will seduce them into opening their minds at least.

 Q: Taste plastic packaging on meat.